shakirware/library-management-system/README.md

 # TODO
+If a book has been reserved then no one should be able to check it out once it's available again.

 Unit Testing

 Finish Docstrings
-Change encoding
-Can't checkout a book that has been reserverd.

 book_select.py DONE
 database.py DONE
 book_checkout.py DONE
 book_search.py DONE
 book_return.py DONE
-4/6
+menu.py NOT DONE.
+5/6

 # DONE

 Update search on any entry in Search Frame.